rust-embedded/discovery/src/02-requirements/README.md

 > **FAQ**: Can I follow this material with a different development board?

 Maybe?
-It depends mainly on two things: your previous experience with microcontrollers and/or whether there already exists a high level crate, like the [nrf51-hal], for your development board somewhere.
+It depends mainly on two things: your previous experience with microcontrollers and/or whether a high level crate already exists, like the [nrf51-hal], for your development board somewhere.

 [nrf51-hal]: https://docs.rs/nrf51-hal